Official High School Transcripts:

 Change of Major Requests

-Students who wish to change the major indicated on their application must submit one of the following requests:
+Applicants and admitted students who wish to change the major indicated on their application must submit one of the following requests:

 Prior to the first day of classes, the Office of Undergraduate Admissions completes program/plan change requests within or between the University of Colorado Denver colleges/schools.

-Note: Admissibility into the desired major will be reevaluated.
+Note: Admissibility into the desired major will be re-evaluated.

 Intra University Transfer